VoidSamuraj/Arduino-Scara-Arm/README.md

 ## License

 Distributed under the GNU License.
-See `LICENSE.txt` for more information.
+See <a href="https://github.com/VoidSamuraj/Arduino-Scara-Arm/blob/main/LICENSE">`LICENSE`</a> for more information.